CodingItWrong/codingitwrong.com/_drafts/refactoring-patterns-for-secondary-effects.md

 Andy Croll observed that [Rails Active Jobs are conceptually very similar to Service Objects](http://youtu.be/60LH3em78V8), and that they can offer a "Rails Way" to do Service Objects.
 This is in fact exactly the way the Laravel framework implements service objects out of the box: it has a concept of [jobs that can be synchronous or asynchronous](http://laravel.com/docs/5.1/queues) (although the documentation currently emphasizes their asynchronous aspect).

+In a sample project of design patterns](http://youtu.be/bHpVdOzrvkE) code reviewed by DHH, Service Object was the pattern he most strenuously objected to.
+But in this case it seems like the Service Object was less about wrapping secondary effects and more about application logic that really belonged in the controller.
+So although DHH says he has never seen a good scenario for a Service Object, I haven't yet run across an example of what specifically he would say about a good one.

 ## Events and Event Handlers

 Events aren't discussed much in the Rails ecosystem, but they offer a unique way to reduce coupling.
 In an Event/Handler approach, when a model is saved, it can tell the framework that a certain event has happened, such as "UserRegistered".
 Then, the framework checks to see what handlers are registered to handle that event: for example, a RegistrationMailer.
 Each of these handlers is called in turn.